 - Easy accommodation of changing requirements.

-Both the software product development methodologies are good in their respective ways, but if you ask us what would we prefer, the answer is: Agile Development.
+Both the Product Development methodologies are good in their respective ways, but if you ask us what would we prefer, the answer is: Agile Development.

-It is a software development methodology that we proudly follow as it allows the development process to be divided into short term goals that are divided in Sprints.
+It is a Software Development methodology that we proudly follow as it allows the development process to be divided into short term goals that are divided into Sprints.

 The advantage is that it speeds up the development process while maintaining communication and synchronization across the development teams.

-In terms of product development, agile can be real helpful in building roadmaps that can track progress and maintain transparency throughout.
+In terms of Product Development, agile can be really helpful in building roadmaps that can track progress and maintain transparency throughout.